Diacope

 Summary

 Diacope (/dˈækəpi/ dy-AK-ə-pee) is a rhetorical term meaning repetition of a word or phrase that is broken up by a single intervening word, or a small number of intervening words.[1][2]
 It derives from a Greek word diakopḗ,[3][4] which means "cut in two".[5][6]
-Diacopae (or diacopes) is used in writing to emphasize or describe something.
+Diacopae (or diacopes) are used in writing to emphasize or describe something.
 Like other forms of repetition, diacope helps express strong emotions, or help give weight to the repeated word.[7]

-Types of Diacope edit
+Types of Diacope

 Diacope can be utilized in three ways in writing.
 They are: